sent-hil/peak/README.md

 end
 ```

-In above example we register an metric called :signups.
-This metric is fetched from Elasticsearch using query options passed to it, uses `:less_than_10_percent` algorithm and when that matches, it calls `:slack` alerter.
+In above example we register an metric called `:signups`.
+This metric is fetched from `elasticsearch` fetcher using query options passed to it, checks against `:less_than_10_percent` algorithm and when that matches, it calls `:slack` alerter.

 List of fetchers:
 * :elasticsearch